Amish of Ethridge TN

 Typically open for lunch Monday through Friday from 11 am to 4 pm, and breakfast on Saturdays from 7:30 am to 4 pm.
 Bob's Cafe serves you a buffet-style lunch of southern favorites and quick plate lunches for those on the go.
 They're just behind the Amish Heritage Welcome Center and within walking distance of all the stores.
 Bob's Cafe is the perfect way to sit and eat while waiting on a buggy ride or getting into the air conditioning after coming back from a ride!

 Here are some local favorites that visitors have really enjoyed!

 Heritage Campground and RV Park

 The best place to stay in Amish country is right here in the Heritage Campground next door to all the action.
 They have the most unique rooms for visitors.
-These building are great for those who don't want want to be right up next to another hotel room but the most interesting is the wagon beds!
-They're perfect for an exciting and different way to stay over night!
-This campground has RV hookups and trailer space and pasture for horses available.
+These buildings are great for those who don't want to be right up next to another hotel room, but the most interesting is the wagon beds!
+They're perfect for an exciting and different way to stay overnight!
+This campground has RV hookups, trailer space, and horse pasture.
 Make sure to click the button below for more information!

 Thousand Hills Cowboy Church

-Just a few minutes walk from the Heritage Campground is the Thousand Hills Cowboy Church.
-Since most of the Amish Stores are closed on Sunday's the Cowboy Church is the perfect way to end your weekend in Amish country!
-The attendee's dress up in western attire and he pastor rides a horse into the building.
-All things farm related as just behind the church and they even have bull riding and horse riding in a gated section in the back.
+The Thousand Hills Cowboy Church is just a few minutes from the Heritage Campground.
+Since most Amish Stores are closed on Sundays, Cowboy Church is the perfect way to end your weekend in Amish country!
+The attendees dress in western attire, and the pastor rides a horse into the building.
+All things farm-related can be seen just behind the church, and they even have bull riding and horse riding in a gated section in the back.
 You'll have a great time singing "home on the range" here at this church!